 Note: At the village of Fiske where you turn back to Bater Patch there is a small church where you might park to ride back the dirt road to the actual trailhead.
 Be warned that there is a house along the access road with large and obnoxious dogs which are not contained.
 It’s easy to mistake their driveway for the road.
 You were warned!

-Parking
+Horse Trailer Parking

-There are several areas for parking:
+There are several areas suitable for parking horse trailers at Prince Gallitzin:

 - Beaver Valley Marina